Monarchist League of Canada: Education

 Educating Canadians about the role of the Crown has long been one of the League's primary goals.
-As a supplement to provincial educational resources, the league produced and distributed "Red Boxes" (modelled after the Queen's own boxes in which she receives diplomatic and state papers), containing information about the Crown and related activities.
+As a supplement to provincial educational resources, the league produced and distributed "Red Boxes" (modelled after the King's own boxes in which he receives diplomatic and state papers), containing information about the Crown and related activities.
 Production of these toolkits ceased in 2006 to make way for a new wave of educational material.

 In 2006, the league released a 36-page educational booklet entitled The Canadian Monarchy: Exploring the role of Canada's Crown in the day-to-day life of our country and a new education section on its website.

 Advocacy

 The league actively lobbies the federal and provincial governments, individual politicians, Crown corporations, government agencies, the media, and others to promote awareness of the role of the monarchy.
 This is often in the form of organized letter-writing campaigns or through behind-the-scenes manoeuvring.

 Since 2005, the league has been engaged in an active campaign to restore the monarch's name to Canadian diplomatic letters of credence and recall.